fel1xp/CV/README.md

 ### Problem Solving Case Study

-During my time at IQVIA as a COVID-19 tester, there were vast shortages of PPE and medical supplies across the UK which were critical to the role of organising and delivering COVID-19 testing kits.
-I managed to maintain a steady stream of test kits and was able to help colleagues who had struggled to acquire enough resources.
-This was achieved through early planning and communicating with my manager as well as suppliers.
-I placed small orders little and often to avoid stockpiling, as well as minimising wastage through careful use of kits.
-The result of this was that I was able to complete all my daily tasks whilst being able to help others achieve their targets.
+At my previous role as a sales executive we were suffering from a low click through rate on Google Adverts.
+In order to solve this problem, our website needed SEO improvements and the wording of the Google Ads needed refreshing.
+I took action by downloading SEO improvement tools and making content changes to help the organisations website ranking.
+Furthermore, I refreshed the Google Ad text in relation to the website changes so that both adverts and website displayed a cohesive message.
+The result of this was a doubling of sales month-on-month from January through to March.

 ### Curious Learner Case Study

 Continually improving my skillset and always interested in discovering the latest technology.
-The intensive software development course at Makers illustrates my desire to learn new skills.
-I gained real experience building web applications end to end and participated in every workshop to facilitate my learning journey.
-My curiosity to learn new skills extends beyond Makers where I began the AWS Cloud Practitioner course after a discussion with a software developer and understanding the benefits of serverless/containerised deployment.
+The intensive software development course at Makers reflects my desire to learn new skills.
+I gained real experience building web applications end to end as well as participating in every workshop to facilitate my learning journey.
+My curiosity to learn new skills extends beyond Makers where I have begun the AWS Cloud Practitioner course after a discussion with a software developer and understanding the benefits of serverless/containerised deployment.

 ## Work Experience